diegomics/VGP1.6_tutorial/updated_workflow/workflow_1.6.md

 Tags: White-faced whistling Duck, vgp, vgl
 ```

-The `Tags` field will contain the common species name which is specific to your species.
+The "Tags" field will contain the common species name which is specific to your species.

 Note: All work should be done in the project shared with you.
 Do **not** create a new project to work in.

 ## Falcon and Unzip Assembly

-Click the green button `+ Add Data`  and search and select **VGP Tools** in the `Other Project` tab.
+Click the green button `+ Add Data`  and search and select **VGP Tools** in the "Other Project" tab.
 Select the last version of the **vgp_falcon_and_unzip_assembly_workflow** and click the green button `Add Data`, after which a dialogue box will pop up with a progress bar indicating that the workflow is been copied to the current location of your working project.

 In your working project, click the workflow to open it in `Run` mode.
 Look through the workflow to make sure all instances and inputs are configured correctly.